-Our warrants are exercisable for our common stock and the Convertible Notes are convertible into common stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.
+Our public warrants and Luxor Warrants are exercisable for our common stock and the Convertible Notes are convertible into common stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.

 We issued public warrants to purchase 12,500,000 shares of common stock at \$11.50 per whole share as part of our IPO, and we issued Luxor Warrants to the Luxor Parties to purchase an aggregate of 384,615 shares of our common stock at \$13.00 per share at the Closing.
 In addition, the Convertible Notes are convertible into up to 4,615,386 shares of common stock.
-The shares of common stock issued upon exercise of our warrants or upon conversion of the Convertible Notes will result in dilution to the then existing holders of common stock of the Company and increase the number of shares eligible for resale in the public market.
+The shares of common stock issued upon exercise of our public warrants and Luxor Warrants or upon conversion of the Convertible Notes will result in dilution to the then existing holders of common stock of the Company and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such shares in the public market could adversely affect the market price of our common stock.